keyboard_arrow_up

 Rotor

-The rotating part of a motor or engine.
+The rotating component within a motor or engine.

 R.P.M.
 (Revolutions Per Minute)